KaiserWerk/goauth2/README.md

 ## Examples

-Examples can be found in the `examples` folder. usually examples consist of a server and a client implementation.
+Examples can be found in the `examples` folder and consist of a server and a client implementation.
+They should be quite self-explanatory considering the abundance of code comments and links to the RFCs.
+If there are still things unclear, please open an issue and I will try to address it.